dianannrush704/ARC-Raiders-Trainer/README.md

-**Best ARC Raiders Trainer 2026 – God Mode, Infinite Resources, Silent Aim – Tested After March 2026 Patches**
+**Best ARC Raiders Trainer 2026 – God Mode, Infinite Resources, Silent Aim – Tested After April 2026 Patches**

 I tested 7–8 ARC Raiders trainers and external tools following the March 2026 stability hotfixes and ongoing anti-cheat improvements.
 This external trainer consistently performed best **only in offline/practice modes or private custom sessions** (if available).
 As an independent mod tester tracking extraction shooters and evaluating ARC Raiders since its 2025 launch, my focus has been on mechanic practice, loadout testing, and understanding post-patch behavior in this PvPvE extraction adventure.